Well Known by Locals who want to be out on a lake but away from the Crowd

 At this elevation of the Stanislaus River you can catch rainbow trout, eastern brook trout, and german brown trout.
 There is more about fishing in the recreation guide.

-Five miles upstream from Beardsley Reservoir on 5N09X or the nine mile 4,700' dirt road.
-The road has been closed since December 2007 because of a large rockslide.
-You can aquire a camping permit and hike into the lake, dispersed camping is allowed under the rules for other areas of the Stanislaus National Forest.
+Five miles upstream from Beardsley Reservoir on 5N09X or the nine mile 4,700′ dirt road.
+High clearance vehicles are recommended for travel on this road.
+No facilities are provided for boating and the steep shoreline limits access to only small portions of the shoreline.
+You can acquire a camping permit and hike into the lake, dispersed camping is allowed under the rules for other areas of the Stanislaus National Forest.

 For the Perfect View